Episcopal Cathedral of Saint Philip (Atlanta): Parochial entities

 Owing to the size of membership the cathedral is able to offer a large array of parochial entities:

 The Cathedral Bookstore, established in 1949 by the Episcopal Church Women, serves the Cathedral of St. Philip, the Diocese of Atlanta and the community at large.
 They offer books, gifts, music and more, religious and secular, for adults and children.

 The Cathedral Thrift House was established in 1949 by the Episcopal Church Women.
 The mission of this cathedral entity is to provide a source where people can purchase quality clothing, decorative home accessories, housewares and books at very moderate prices.
 The Thrift House has non-profit 501c-3 status.
 Currently located at 1893 Piedmont Road NE, Atlanta, GA 30324, and open Monday through Saturday, 10 a.m. to 4:30 p.m.

-The Cathedral Antiques Show, a major outreach project sponsored by the Episcopal Church Women of the cathedral, is a festival of the decorative arts held annually to benefit a designated charity.
-The Cathedral of St. Philip receives no funding from the Show.
-In addition to dealer booths offering antiques in a wide range of styles and prices, the Antiques Show includes two tours of homes, a preview party, a flower festival, and talks and book signings by leading interior designers, architects, and authors.
+Cathedral Giving by Design, a major outreach project sponsored by the Episcopal Church Women of the cathedral, is a festival of the decorative arts held annually to benefit a designated charity.
+The Cathedral of St. Philip receives no funding from Cathedral Giving by Design In addition to dealer booths offering antiques in a wide range of styles and prices, the Antiques Show includes two tours of homes, a preview party, a flower festival, and talks and book signings by leading interior designers, architects, and authors.
 Since its inception in 1969, the Antiques Show has raised more than $5 million for Atlanta-area nonprofits.

 The Cathedral Farmer's Market, known also as the Peachtree Road Farmers Market, was founded in 2007 as a joint project between Gina and Linton Hopkins (of Restaurant Eugene, H&F Bread Co., H&F Bottle Shop, and Holeman & Finch Public House) and the Cathedral of St. Philip.

 The Cathedral Preschool started as a weekday playgroup that was established in 1970 by mothers who volunteered to be teachers.
 The Cathedral Playgroup grew into what is now The Cathedral Preschool - a professionally staffed, highly regarded Atlanta preschool with a waiting list of applicants.

 The Cathedral Counseling Center is a ministry of the Cathedral of St. Philip, offering counseling and pastoral care to individuals, couples, families, and groups.

 The Cathedral Towers, Inc., established in 1972, are Mid-Rise Residences for Senior Community • Age 62+ • Subsidized Housing Equal Housing Opportunity A non-profit corporation sponsored by: The Cathedral of St. Philip.

 Friends of Cathedral Music provides sacred music concerts and financial support to the cathedral's music in worship.
 The annual recital series is renowned for bringing world-class musicians to Atlanta including David Daniels, St. Paul's Cathedral, London, and numerous English college choirs all in the last few years.